Common questions about the flu vaccine

 Getting the flu vaccination is the best way to protect yourself and others from getting the flu.

-• Even if you catch the flu after having the vaccination, your symptoms are likely to be milder, you are likely to have fewer sick days and you are less likely to pass it onto others.
+• Even if you catch the flu after having the vaccination, your symptoms are likely to be milder, you are likely to have fewer sick days and you're less likely to pass it onto others.

-• If you are pregnant, it protects you and your baby against the flu.
+• If you're pregnant, it protects you and your baby against the flu.

 • By getting the vaccine, you will help protect vulnerable people in your community, eg, very young children, older adults and people with long-term health conditions.

-Getting a vaccine may not stop you getting flu, but you are less likely to get very sick.
+Getting a vaccine may not stop you getting flu, but it means you're less likely to get very sick.

 It takes up to 2 weeks after your flu vaccination for your body's immune system to protect you against flu.